netdata/netdata/collectors/statsd.plugin/README.md

 -   `private charts = yes|no`, enables or disables private charts for the metrics matched.
 -   `gaps when not collected = yes|no`, enables or disables gaps on the charts of the application in case that no metrics are collected.
 -   `memory mode` sets the memory mode for all charts of the application.
 The default is the global default for Netdata (not the global default for StatsD private charts).
 -   `history` sets the size of the round robin database for this application.
 The default is the global default for Netdata (not the global default for StatsD private charts).
 This is only relevant if you use `memory mode = save`.
-Read more on our guide: [longer metrics storage](https://learn.netdata.cloud/guides/longer-metrics-storage).
+Read more on our [metrics storage(]/docs/store/change-metrics-storage.md) doc.

 `[dictionary]` defines name-value associations.
 These are used to renaming metrics, when added to synthetic charts.
 Metric names are also defined at each `dimension` line.
 However, using the dictionary dimension names can be declared globally, for each app and is the only way to rename dimensions when using patterns.
 Of course the dictionary can be empty or missing.